quantling/pyndl/paper/paper.md

 events.\label{fig:benchmark}](benchmark_result.png)

 <!-- WH extension of pyndl -->
-In contrast to previous implementations, *pyndl* is easily extendable.
+The improved maintainability of *pyndl* also allows for an easier addition of new features.
 For example, the NDL learner was extended to a learner for continuous inputs as cues, outcomes or both.
 When both cues and outcomes are continuous, the Rescorla-Wagner learning rule changes to the Widrow-Hoff learning rule.
 This extension is added by keeping the API to the learner comparable to NDL and computationally exploiting the structure of the multi-hot encoded features in the symbolic representation of language.